Guess What's Showing Up In Our Shellfish? One Word: Plastics

 Outdoor gear manufacturer Patagonia found that the average synthetic jacket releases 1.7 grams of microfibers per load of laundry.
 Each load may generate hundreds of thousands of fibers, which can slip through filters on washing machines and wastewater treatment plants and eventually make their way into ocean waters.

 "The fabrics are degrading over time and getting flushed out into the water system," says Jeff Crook, chief product officer at Mountain Equipment Co-op, one of Canada's biggest outdoor retailers.
-The Vancouver-based co-op paid $50,000 to support Ross's effort.
+The Vancouver-based co-op paid $50,000 to support Ross' effort.

-Improved filters may be one way to stop ocean-bound microfibers, Crook says, but he's looking to Ross's data for other information, like whether some types of fibers are ending up in the ocean more than others.
+Improved filters may be one way to stop ocean-bound microfibers, Crook says, but he's looking to Ross' data for other information, like whether some types of fibers are ending up in the ocean more than others.
 The data could help start a conversation about creating industry-wide standards around fiber shedding, he says.

 "The more information we have, the more we can go back and tinker and improve the materials," Crook says.

 Others note that the world consumes hundreds of millions of tons of plastic annually — like food packaging and straws.
-Dudas said that, while she is finding that farmed shellfish don't contain any more plastic than non-farmed shellfish, she has no doubt that nets and ropes from shellfish aquaculture sites also shed fibers into the ocean.
+Dudas said that, while she is finding that farmed shellfish don't contain any more plastic than nonfarmed shellfish, she has no doubt that nets and ropes from shellfish aquaculture sites also shed fibers into the ocean.

 "My fear is that we have a latent reservoir of these products that could become our future supply of microplastics," Ross says.
 "And they'll in turn be ingested by zooplankton and move up into the food chain."